 Can I use Hay Maker on other plants?

 - Yes, you can use it on Alfalfa, Brome, Crimson Clover, Orchard grass, Timothy grass and Pasture.
-Hay Maker will aid to put nutrients back between cuttings.
-It’s important to check soil fertility levels, in order to compensate the amount of nutrients needed and decide how many sprays of Hay Maker should be needed.
+Hay Maker puts the nutrients back between cuttings.

 Can I use Hay Maker on my lawn?